Chang052052/rag-study-assistant/README.md

 relevant definition, formula, or explanation required by the question.

 ## Preliminary Results
+Experiments are currently in progress.
+The table below reflects the planned evaluation format.
 Below is a template result table for planned retrieval comparison.
 This table will be filled with evidence recall results from both sparse and dense retrieval.